moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 0x000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000074d79546f6b656e00000000000000000000000000000000000000000000000000
 ```

-This is far from readable, but you can use cast to convert it into your desired format.
+This is far from readable, but you can use Cast to convert it into your desired format.
 In this case, the data is text, so you can convert it into ascii characters to see "My Token":

 ![Foundry Contract View](/images/builders/interact/ethereum-api/dev-environments/foundry/foundry-3.png)